bitcoin-wearables/nft-metadata-service/README.md

 ## Troubleshooting

-If you have any questions, send a hi to hello@bitcoinwearables.org.
+If you have any questions, send them along with a hi to hello@bitcoinwearables.org.